 Any allocation method used for cost-reporting purposes must be consistently applied across all contracted programs and business entities in which the contracted provider has an interest (i.e., the entire related organization).
-If the provider used different allocation methods for reporting to other funding agencies (e.g., USDA, Medicare, HUD), the cost report preparer must provide reconciliation worksheets to HHSC upon request.
-These reconciliation worksheets must show: 1) that costs have not been charged to more than one funding source; 2) how specific cost categories have been reported differently to each funding source and the reason(s) for such reporting differences; and 3) that the total amount of costs (allowable and unallowable) used for reporting is the same for each report.
+If the provider used different allocation methods for reporting to other funding agencies (e.g., USDA, Medicare, HUD), the cost report preparer must provide reconciliation work papers to HHSC upon request.
+These reconciliation worksheets must show the following:

+- 1. That costs have not been charged to more than one funding source; - 2.
+How specific cost categories have been reported differently to each funding source and the reason(s) for such reporting differences; and - 3.
+That the total amount of costs (allowable and unallowable) used for reporting is the same for each report.